Sudhir Kakar: Career

-Kakar was in private psychoanalytic practice in New Delhi for 25 years before moving in 2003 to his current place of residence in Goa, India.
-Since then he has his practice in Benaulim, a village in Goa.
-He is currently a Visiting Professor at Goa University.
+Kakar was in private psychoanalytic practice in New Delhi for 25 years before moving in 2003 to his place of residence in Goa, India.
+Since then he had his practice in Benaulim, a village in Goa.
+He was a visiting professor at Goa University.

 He created controversy in a symposium regarding the Death Penalty for Child Rape in 2018 by advocating leniency towards perpetrators of child rape, emphasizing protection of the family reputation and the family bond over the child's safety.

 Psychoanalysis and mysticism

 A portion of Sudhir Kakar's work involves the relationship between psychoanalysis and mysticism.
 His analyses of personages include that of Swami Vivekananda in The Inner World (1978), Mohandas Gandhi in Intimate Relations (1989), and Ramakrishna in The Analyst and the Mystic (1991).